Brush, Grass, Weeds & Trees

 TreesThe City of Lodi promotes and enhances the beauty and general welfare of the city through planting and maintenance of trees or shrubs within the public right-of-way of any street, alley or highway.

 Property owners should maintain trees on their property in order to prevent safety hazards or obstacles on roads and sidewalks.
-In order to maintain a healthy tree population in the city, any tree which the Director of Public Works finds to be infected, hazardous or a nuisance shall be removed, trimmed or treated.
+In order to maintain a healthy tree population in the city, any tree that is found to be infected, hazardous, or a nuisance shall be removed, trimmed, or treated.
 Specific information on this topic can be found in the Trees section of the City of Lodi Ordinances.